 If your goal is to find influencers to work with, pay attention to metrics like “Top Mention” — a post someone else made that mentions you.
 Also pay attention to “Top Follower” — your follower who has the greatest number of followers of their own.
 These numbers indicate natural fits to help promote your event brand.

-Go further with Instagram analytics tools: For more sophisticated search and tracking, turn to third-party apps like Iconosquare, which locates influencers in your field and pinpoints influential posts using a specific hashtag.
+Go further with tracking tools: For more sophisticated search and tracking, turn to third-party apps like Iconosquare, which locates influencers in your field and pinpoints influential posts using a specific hashtag.

 6. Ad performance